jaywhj/mkdocs-materialx/docs/setup/index.md

 ## Appearance

-Match your brand's colors, fonts, icons, logo, and more with a few lines of configuration – Material for MkDocs makes it easy to extend the basic configuration or alter the appearance.
+Match your brand's colors, fonts, icons, logo, and more with a few lines of configuration – MaterialX for MkDocs makes it easy to extend the basic configuration or alter the appearance.

 <div class="grid cards" markdown>